 Besides, leash training is also important and because these dogs are strong pullers, you need to have a strong and comfortable dog collar.
 Try using a martingale collar for it.
 These collars are flexible and do not hurt your canine’s neck in the process.

 However, do not allow your dog to walk off-leash as he could encounter and chase other dogs and animals.
+If you have a fence in your backyard then you should know how to train your dog to stay in the yard.

 Grooming is important for your dog but, luckily, your Catahoula dog does not need extensive grooming like many other breeds.
 Also, they do not shed a lot, and have naturally shiny and wash and wear coats.
 They do not need frequent bathing also and only when they are very dirty.